On the quantitative isoperimetric inequality in the plane with the barycentric distance: On the regularity and on the shape of the optimal convex set

-In this section, we prove the following regularity result: \begin{thm} A minimizer of $\frac{\delta(\Omega)}{\lambda_0^2(\Omega)}$ within convex compact sets of the plane is $C^{1,1}$ and $C^{\infty}$ on strictly convex parts of the boundary (except at the intersection with the circle of the barycentric disc). \end{thm}
+In this section, we prove the following regularity result: \begin{thm} A minimizer of $\ratioo$ within the class of convex compact sets of the plane has $C^{1,1}$ boundary.
+Moreover the strictly convex parts of the boundary (except the intersection with the circle of the barycentric disk) are of class $C^\infty$. \end{thm}